myemural/kubecpp/README.md

 conancenter: https://center2.conan.io [Verify SSL: True, Enabled: True]
 ```

 If it is not, you can see the [conan remote](https://docs.conan.io/1/reference/commands/misc/remote.html) reference page to change Conan remote.
-After everything is ready, you can install the `kubecpp` package to the system by running the `conan create` command in the main working directory.
+After everything is ready, you can install the project dependencies by running the `conan install` command in the main working directory.

 For Debug: